 Learning at Odiyan means acquiring and sharing practical skills: flower and vegetable gardening, landscaping, all forms of construction and the trades (plumbing, electrical, HVAC), use of tools and small machinery, metal and wood work, vegetarian cooking, food preservation and baking.
-Volunteer residents also participate in sacred art production such as stupa construction, tsa-tsa molding, fabric arts, metal statuary casting, Buddhist text production and more.
+You will also participate in sacred art production such as stupa construction, tsa-tsa molding, fabric arts, metal statuary casting, Buddhist text production and temple construction.

 Volunteers with longer residency (over six months) become involved in resource and project management, project planning and implementation, budgeting and crew training.

 You may choose from various opportunities for study, reflection and meditation:

 - Optional classes or discussion groups based on writings and guidance of Odiyan’s founder Tarthang Tulku.

 - Optional walking meditation and chant practice on Full Moon ceremony day.

 - Optional morning temple practice: meditation and mantra (after one month of residency).